bazelbuild/bazel/site/docs/skylark/rules.md

   # Do something to turn on coverage for this compile action
 ```

+That same logic governs whether files provided to that target via attributes
+listed in `source_attributes` are included in coverage data output.
+Note that
-Note that function will always return false if `ctx.configuration.coverage_enabled` is
+`ctx.coverage_instrumented` will always return false if
-false, so you don't need to check both.
+`ctx.configuration.coverage_enabled` is false, so you don't need to check both.

 If the rule directly includes sources from its dependencies before compilation
 (e.g. header files), it may also need to turn on compile-time instrumentation